CodingwithJess/responsive-portfolio/README.md

 ## Description

-Include in the site are the following pages:
+Included on the site are the following pages:
 <ins>About</ins>-this page shares more about my coding program and what I hope to do after graduation.
 <ins>Portfolio</ins>-this page has placeholders for my future portfolio previews and will also house deployed links upon completion.
 <ins>Contact</ins>-this page contains a contact form that collects name, email, and a messsage.
 This is powered by FormSpree and returns submissions to my personal email for review.